-(Skip to Section 4.1 if no additional roof insulation is to be used)
+(If no additional roof insulation is to be used, skip to Section 4.1)

 3.1 RoofWrap does not supply insulation board for economic reasons.
-Sourcing your insulation from a local building material or roofing supply firm can eliminate the added cost of freight and potential damage.
-This will save both time and money - keeping your total cost as low as possible.
+Sourcing your insulation from a local building material or roofing supply firm will eliminate the added cost of freight and potential damage.

-Polyisocyanurate (also called "poly" or "iso") is an expanded form insulation with felt or foil facers.
-It is not known for its moisture resistance but is quite strong, fire resistant and has an R-value of 5.5 – 6.0 for 1 inch.
+Polyisocyanurate (also called "poly" or "iso") is an expanded form insulation with felt facers.
+It is not known for its moisture resistance but is quite strong, fire resistant and has an R-value of 7.0 - 7.3 per inch.
 Polyiso is the best value if R-value is your objective and is sold in 4' x 8' boards.

 3.3 Most installations use a single or double stacked 1.75-inch thick insulation board.
 In order to obtain proper attachment, the screws must properly penetrate a roof truss or wood framing.
 Identify the location of the trusses before any work begins.
 Designate their exact location with an erasable marker or tape on the exterior wall, of both sides, below the point where the membrane will terminate.
 Do not shorten the vent pipes until after installing the insulation board.
 Then measure as previously described.
 Depending upon the insulation's thickness and the pipes' height, pipe extensions may be needed.
 Use the same diameter PVC pipe to fabricate the extension.